 TMS was included in the 2010 American Psychiatric Association (APA) Practice Guideline for the Treatment of Patients with Major Depression.
 These guidelines provide recommendations for how psychiatrists treat depression.
-It is also an FDA-approved device proven effective for treatment of patients with severe depression whose condition has not improved from standard drug therapy.
+It is also an FDA-approved treatment and has proven effective for patients with severe depression whose condition has not improved from use of antidepressants.
 TMS works by using magnetic pulses precisely targeted to areas of the brain associated with mood, which are underactive in depressed people.

 During the procedure, you will feel the curved device that houses the magnetic coil, resting against your head.
 You’ll also hear a clicking sound that usually lasts for a few seconds.